menu

 Because of many things, Oldenburg is a great place for families with children to consider.
 First of all, many other families with children live here, making Oldenburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Oldenburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Oldenburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Oldenburg does not have a public transit system used by locals to get to and from work.
+Oldenburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Oldenburg in 2022 was $37,287, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $149,148 for a family of four.
 However, Oldenburg contains both very wealthy and poor people as well.